Check Your UK Change

 The first monumental coin was inevitably the new 12-sided Pound coin, the first major design change in 34 years, driven predominately by reasons of security, to counteract the huge amount of forgeries of it’s predecessor, that has been in circulation since April 1983.
 An estimated 1.5Billion of the new coins have been minted, so other than the non-circulated proof, Piedfort and premium presentation packs, there has been little interest from collectors, however a number of mint error’s have appeared, particularly with misalignment with the core and outer ring, or even the inner core removed, and some of these have been of interest, however it is difficult to discern whether these have been deliberately manipulated, the latter option appears to be the view taken by Royal Mint.
 A pre-release trial One Pound Coins featuring a 2015 date and portcullis reverse were produced by the Royal Mint intended for the likes vending manufacturers/operators and other interested parties, to allow equipment to be updated for new machines to be changed.
 These are very much sought after and you never know, a few could have made it into circulation, and these are worth £90-£100!

 The £2 Jane Austen coin was announced with much fanfare and a very limited release was issued in July 2017 to areas that had a link with Jane Austen , such as Winchester and Basingstoke, and is also interestingly perhaps the only coin to also feature on a circulating bank note at the same time, as Jane Austen appears on the new polymer £10 note.
-It has been mentioned that the £2 Jane Austen will be introduced into wider circulation at the same time as the new £10 note, released on 14th September 2017.
-Whilst the coin is currently selling for £12-£15 uncirculated, but should become cheaper (and easier to find) once in general circulation, which was originally scheduled for release from late September 2017, however as of January 2018, there is still no sign of the coin being released into circulation.
+It was mentioned at the time that the £2 Jane Austen would be introduced into wider circulation at the same time as the new £10 note, released on 14th September 2017, however this didn't happen and towards the end of 2018, it appeared that this coin, along with the WW1 Aviation £2, would not in fact enter circulation, which is unusual.
+Can only assume that the decision was based on demand from the cash centres, which perhaps were holding a £2 surplus and therefore did not require the issue of the £2 coins.
+Whilst there are no mintage figures released yet for the year, it now seems certain it's mintage will be low, the the coin is currently selling for £12-£15 uncirculated,

 2018 Royal Air Force formation Centenary

 At the start of 2018, The Royal Mint announced that they would be releasing a new £2 coin to mark the Centenary of the Royal Air Force, the new coin would feature the badge of the R.A.F. on the reverse.
 They further trumped this in early March 2018, by announcing a series of new £2 coins, to be released throughout 2018 and five in total, to mark the occasion.
 As well as the first announced coin, the additional four coins are to feature iconic aircraft of the R.A.F. and include ; The Spitfire, one of the most iconic aircraft of WW2, coin released in April 2018, The Avro Vulcan , the UK's long range bomber from the Cold War Period, coin to be released May 2018.
 The Sea King Search and Rescue Helicopter, coin to be released in August 2018, and finally the last coin to be released in September 2018 will feature the latest addition to the R.A.F's air power - the Lockheed Martin F-35 , to be known as the Lightning II.
 A great series of coins (although a couple of design choices may raise some eyebrows!) and certain to be sought after.
-The first two designs are already in circulation and presentation packs are available for £10 each.
+As of early 2019, no indication yet that any of the RAF Centenary £2 coins have entered circulation and the early and sudden withdrawel of the RAF £2 Collectors Albums withdrawal from sale, may be an indicator that these coins won't enter circulation, which now seems likely.

 Just for fun!
 Have you found any of these coins?